The Watch That Ends the Night (Wolf novel)

-The Watch That Ends the Night: Voices from the Titanic is a fictional retelling of the Titanic, written by Allan Wolf, published October 11, 2011 by Candlewick Press.
+The Watch That Ends the Night: Voices from the Titanic is a fictional retelling of the sinking of Titanic in 1912, written by Allan Wolf and published on October 11, 2011, by Candlewick Press.

 Reception

-The book was named one of Booklist's 50 Best YA Books of All Time.
-It also received starred reviews from Kirkus, Horn Book, and Booklist, as well as the following accolades:
+The book was named one of Booklists 50 Best YA Books of All Time.
+It also received starred reviews from Kirkus Reviews, The Horn Book Magazine, and Booklist, as well as the following accolades: